PeterHero/Wesnoth-copy/README.md

 ### XP

 Killing an unit is for 8 xp per level of that unit.
 If the unit gains more than max xp it heals up to full health and if it can upgrade to a stronger unit it does so.

+### Day night phase

+Each unit has alingment based on which the unit gains buff or debuff depending on the **time of the day**.
+Loyal units have buff during the day and debuff during the night, chaotic units are exactly the opposite.
+And neutral units are... well, neutral.

+**6 times of the day**

+- Dawn
+- Morning (Day 1/2)
+- Afternoon (Day 2/2)
+- Twilight
+- Midnight (Night 1/2)
+- Late Night (Night 2/2)

 ## Last words